-Prodigy delivers Fintech innovation.
-The Company develops software and services with emerging technologies for digital transformation, identity and payments.
-Digital transformation services include strategy, architecture, design, project management, agile development, quality engineering and staff augmentation.
-Prodigy has been recognized as one of Canada's fastest growing companies with multiple awards: Deloitte's Fast 50 Canada and Fast 500 North America (2016, 2017, 2018), Branham 300 (2017, 2018), Growth 500 (2018 and 2019), Canada's Top Growing Companies (2019).
+Prodigy delivers innovation.
+The Company develops software and services for clients with emerging technologies focused on digital transformation, identity, and payments.
+These services include strategy, architecture, design, project management, development, cloud migration, and quality engineering.
+These professional services are delivered in a variety of model ranging from turnkey projects, to managed services, to staff augmentation.
+In addition, Prodigy delivers digital identity innovation to enterprise clients with its IDVerifactTM platform.
+This new SaaS platform is designed to enable the consumption of digital identity assets into critical business processes.

+Prodigy has been recognized as one of Canada's fastest growing companies with multiple awards: Deloitte's Fast 50 Canada and Fast 500 North America (2016, 2017, 2018), Branham 300 (2017, 2018), Growth List (2018, 2019 and 2020), Canada's Top Growing Companies (2019 and 2020).